- SAP has proposed that HANA and S/4HANA has a simplified data model.

 Jens identification of Financial Accounting Documents, Controlling Documents and Profitability Documents as separate silos are strange.
 These are all integrated transactions within the FI/CO module currently in ECC.
 However, his point seems to be that reconciliation times in ECC presently make them break into different silos.

-This video from SAP also makes the claim that financial reconciliation is greatly improved.
+This video from SAP also claims that financial reconciliation is much improved.

 S/4HANA’s Data Model